alexey-petrusevich/Milestone_1/eau2/report/doc.md

 # Introduction
   This project represents a distrubuted key-value store - the storage of information between various network nodes.
 This architechture allows storing large amount of information that may exceed RAM or permanents storage capacity of a single node.
+These KV pairs can be erased as needed and overwritten by using version numbers.

 # Architecture